celestiaorg/docs/how-to-guides/arbitrum-deploy.md

 ### Step 7: Pick an L2 RPC URL for the Batch Poster

-In order for the Batch Poster, which is responsible for posting batches of data, to subscribe to Blobstream's smart contract events, the node most use a WebSocket connection, since an HTTP one will not support subscriptions.
+In order for the Batch Poster, which is responsible for posting batches of data, to subscribe to Blobstream's smart contract events, the node must use a WebSocket connection, since an HTTP one will not support subscriptions.
 This RPC URL is different from the `parent-chain.connection.url` object used in the node config, and is not necessary when running a full node.
 WebSocket (WSS) URLs which are